It was not easy for Kaizer Chiefs to release Andrianarimana to Black Leopards - Middendorp | Goal.com

 How Kaizer Chiefs kept Akpeyi because of doubts over Khune - Middendorp

-Kaizer Chiefs coach Ernst Middendorp has revealed the pain of having to release Madagascan midfielder Andriamirado Andrianarimana instead of Daniel Akpeyi.
+Kaizer Chiefs coach Ernst Middendorp has revealed the pain of having to release Madagascan midfielder Andriamirado Andrianarimanana instead of Daniel Akpeyi.

 The former player was eventually shipped out to Black Leopards after the club took their time to decide on the matter.